 SEASON 1

-Episodes were immediately released upon completion and the cast screened every new episode before they were launched on a studio website.
-By the first summer of production, all eight episodes were viewable online and there was an instant rush of viewers who watched the first season, trying to figure out what the secret of the series was all about.
-Meta data for the series was impressive as the first season reached out to over 80,000 fans from various countries.
 Because the director-producer was stationed overseas for most of his Navy career, promotional advertising was produced by spreading the work through contacts made across Europe and western pacific locations during his military career which helped bolster the existence of the low budget show worldwide.
 What also helped was that the sultry, Maque Garcia, was also a local celebrity in Houston, Texas; as she was recognized as the weather and traffic correspondent on the local Latin network stations.
 Her popularity brought in higher numbers of views from the local community which helped bolster a new line of fans who followed newly released episodes to the series every weekend.

 Helping to bring in new fans to the show, the opening credits for the first season used the music track of “Ride Easy” from the world known rock band, ASIA.
 The director-producer was able to legally procure the use of the track for the cost of $150, which was a complete surprise to the lead singer of ASIA, John Wetton, who absolutely thought the track was perfect for the opening credits of the show and wrote a letter to the studio about using the track.
 Search engines for the title track from ASIA’s song helped boost the existence of the show at every turn and the studio considered the first season a complete hit with over 85,000 in the first year of the show.

 Season two [2010] introduced new characters and actors to the show.
 The director-producer was so impressed with the minor success of the first season, he began to expand the writing in of new characters and bending story arcs into several different directions; but said that all of the story arcs were required to build solid character development and bring the show to one final confrontation at the end.
 This new season saw the departure of John St. Germain as Arthur McAdams and the studio hired the talented Larry Carrell to fill the void.
 Another new actor, Daniel Gallehugh was brought in to play villain in the series, which brought a lot of heated opinions towards the potential violence in the series.
 The studio lost the rights to use the ASIA track from the first season, due to a shift in the policies from the bands distribution rights and their publisher.
 The director-producer immediately commissioned a new track from an indie music source to fill the void.
 Season two was well received, but was not as successful as season one.
 Season two ended the series in a wild, but very strange manner which left many of the shows fans in a proverbial lurch.
+Even though season five were written and planned for production, the series final season was never completed.
+The director-producer has a movie script which he has been trying to pitch for production.
+He has contacted many of the main actors from the series to help complete one full feature film to complete the series, but no movement to start production has occurred since 2016.
+Over 88 various local actors performed parts in the series and at least one episode was filmed in Midland, Texas, with an all new cast, far outside the production locations, cast and crew in Montgomery, Texas.

 ***If would like to request to add or change in information on this Wiki, please let us know here.